Python Dictionary

 Nested Dictionaries in Python

 A nested dictionary is a dictionary that stores one or more dictionaries as its values.
-This structure is useful when you need to represent grouped or hierarchical data, such as users with profiles, students with details, or products with specifications.
+This structure is useful when you need to represent grouped or hierarchical data.

 Example 1: Creating a Nested Dictionary Directly